sewenew/redis-plus-plus/README.md

 **NOTE**: I'm not a native speaker.
 So if the documentation is unclear, please feel free to open an issue or pull request.
 I'll response ASAP.

 ### Features
-- Most commands for Redis 4.0.
+- Most commands for Redis.
 - Connection pool.
 - Redis scripting.
 - Thread safe unless otherwise stated.